 Court Reporting Programs at Five Towns College

-Five Towns College offers fully online programs in Court Reporting leading to the Associate Degree in Occupational Studies (A.O.S.) and to the Certificate.
+Court Reporting programs at Five Towns College are offered fully online, leading to the Associate of Occcupational Studies (A.O.S.)
+Degree and the Certificate.

 What does a Court Reporter do?